By Ye Ruolin and Yuan Ye *

 * This article was originally published on China Dialogue under a Creative Commons licence.
 But was first published on Sixth Tone.
 Ye Ruolin is a science and technology reporter at Sixth Tone.
 Yuan Ye is a features reporter at Sixth Tone writing about health, education, and the environment.
 [IDN-InDepthNews – 02 April 2021]

-Photo: Power lines at Shanghai Fengxian Converter Station in January 2021 Credit: Wu Huiyuan/Sixth Tone.
+Photo: Zhang Dezhen, a staff member at the Shanghai Fengxian Converter Station, patrols the power converter area.
+Credit: Wu Huiyuan/Sixth Tone.

 Share your views on this article: firstname.lastname@example.org